Senior AI Product Designer

 And that's why The thesis, realized

 I combine dialogic intelligence with software systems to improve how humans interact with them.
-I built Paloma — an AI coaching companion with a 5-layer relational memory architecture, behavioral guardrails, and a design philosophy built on psychological safety.
+I built Paloma, an AI coaching companion with a relational memory architecture, behavioral guardrails, and a design philosophy built on psychological safety.

-I evolved Field Guide from a paper survey into agentic research infrastructure — NIH-funded, multi-agent, with fatigue detection, real-time contradiction flagging, and longitudinal memory across years.
+I evolved Field Guide from a paper survey into a mobile data collection system into an agentic research infrastructure.
+NIH-funded, multi-agent, with fatigue detection, real-time contradiction flagging, and longitudinal memory across years.

 I don't just design products.
 I design the relationship between humans and the systems built to serve them.